 Endowments are invested by pooling the funds together in a manner similar to a mutual fund.
-The pooled investment fund is managed by professional investment managers and is broadly diversified across asset classes/investment managers.
+The pooled investment fund is managed by professional investment managers and is broadly diversified across asset classes/investment managers with oversight from the WVU Foundation Board Investment Committee.
 The Foundation charges a 1.35% annual investment/management fee on endowment funds to defray the cost of Foundation operations.
-All investments are overseen by the Investment Committee of the WVU Foundation Board of Directors.

 Endowment Spend Policy

-Endowment funds are invested so that a gift today will fund a donor’s objective on
+Endowment funds are invested so that a gift today will fund a donor’s objective in

-its purchasing power.
+perpetuity.
 The objective is to provide an annual payout that keeps pace

+with inflation

-with inflation while also maintaining the value of the original gift over time.
+while maintaining the purchasing power of the original gift over time.

 Annual payout is determined as follows:

-- Established endowments receive the same payout as last year plus inflation (but not less than 3.25% or more than the 4.25% of the current market value).
+- Established endowments receive the same payout as the prior year plus inflation (but not less than 3.00% or more than the 4.00% of the current market value).

-- Endowments with a market value below original gift value of 0-5% will provide spend at 75% of the upper band or 3.1875%.
+- Funds with a market value below original gift value by 0-5% will receive 75% of full spend or 3.00%.

-- Endowments with a market value below original gift value of more than 20% will not provide spend.
+- Funds with a market value below original gift value by >10% are not eligible for a spend payout.